owncloud/moodle-repository_ocis/README.md

    4. Set "Service base URL" to the URL of your oCIS instance.
 An instance with a trusted TLS certificate is required, e.g. `https://host.docker.internal:9200`
    5. Set "Scopes included in a login request for offline access." to `openid offline_access email profile`
    6. Save the changes
-8. To use webfinger for discovery of the oCIS server that is assigned to a specific user:
+9. To use webfinger for discovery of the oCIS server that is assigned to a specific user:
     1. Click on the "Configure endpoints" icon of the newly created service
     2. Create a new endpoint with the name `webfinger_endpoint` and the webfinger URL e.g. `<service-base-url>/.well-known/webfinger`
-9. Go to the "Manage repositories" page ("Site administration" > "Plugins" > "Repositories" > "Manage repositories")
+10. Go to the "Manage repositories" page ("Site administration" > "Plugins" > "Repositories" > "ownCloud Infinite Scale repository")
-10. Set the "ownCloud Infinite Scale repository" to "Enabled and visible"
-11. Save the settings
-12. Go again into the Settings page of the "ownCloud Infinite Scale repository"
-13. Create a new repository instance
+11. Create a new repository instance
-14. Choose a name you like
+12. Choose a name you like
-15. Select the Oauth2 service you created before
+13. Select the Oauth2 service you created before
-16. Save the settings
+14. Save the settings
-17. Navigate to any page where there is a file picker e.g. "My courses" > "Create course" > "Course image"
+15. Navigate to any page where there is a file picker e.g. "My courses" > "Create course" > "Course image"
-18. "Add" a new file
+16. "Add" a new file
-19. Select the repository you have created earlier
+17. Select the repository you have created earlier
-20. Click "Login in to your account"
+18. Click "Login in to your account"
-21. Go through the login / oauth process
+19. Go through the login / oauth process
-22. Now you should be able to see the content of your personal space and select files from there
+20. Now you should be able to see the content of your personal space and select files from there

 ## Development

+### Auto-provisioning

+To reduce the setup steps specially when doing development and running automated tests these environment variables can be set to auto-provision the plugin:

+- `MOODLE_DISABLE_CURL_SECURITY="true"` to disable and delete all curl security checks, useful for testing on localhost or host.docker.internal
+- `MOODLE_OCIS_URL`, `MOODLE_OCIS_CLIENT_ID`, `MOODLE_OCIS_CLIENT_SECRET`, `MOODLE_OCIS_LOGO_URL` to create OAuth 2 services and repository instance during installation.
+Note: the auto-provisioning will be triggered only if all of `MOODLE_OCIS_URL`, `MOODLE_OCIS_CLIENT_ID`, `MOODLE_OCIS_CLIENT_SECRET` variables are set.

 ### Run tests